PFE014-H22/DOPAMINE/README.md

 docker compose up
 ```

-## Add contributions
+## To contribute to the project

-The `backend` and `frontend` folders have their respective repository and are added to this as git submodules ([to learn more about submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)).
+The `backend` and `frontend` folders have their respective repository and are added to this repository as git submodules ([to learn more about submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)).

 1. Make your changes in the specific repository then push the changes